How to Build Energy and Manage it for Work in the AI Era

 This training is known to have a very positive effect on health and the total energy capacity of humans (physical, mental, emotional, and spiritual).

-Managing your energy in professional work means respecting the natural rhythm of your energy levels, so you can stay healthy, productive, and financially stable over time.
-Think in terms of an analogy: your energy for work, or any polywork on the go, is like an athlete who is training for a sports event:
+Managing your energy in professional work means respecting the natural strengths of your energy levels, so you can stay healthy, productive, and financially stable over time.
+Think in terms of an analogy: your energy for work, or any polywork task on the go, is like an athlete who is training for a sports event:

 • you don't "sprint" at your work all the time,